apache/flink-connector-mongodb/docs/content/docs/connectors/table/mongodb.md

 ### Idempotent Writes

-MongoDB sink will use upsert semantics rather than plain INSERT statements if primary key is defined in DDL.
+MongoDB connector use upsert writing mode `db.connection.update(<query>, <update>, { upsert: true })` rather than insert writing mode `db.connection.insert()` if primary key is defined in DDL.
 We composite the primary key fields as the document _id which is the reserved primary key of MongoDB.
 Use upsert mode to write rows into MongoDB, which provides idempotence.

+When using the `INSERT OVERWRITE` statement to write to a MongoDB table, it forces the use of the upsert mode to write to MongoDB.
+Therefore, if the primary key of the MongoDB table is not defined in the DDL, the write operation will be rejected.

 If there are failures, the Flink job will recover and re-process from last successful checkpoint, which can lead to re-processing messages during recovery.
 The upsert mode is highly recommended as